7 BEST Towns Near Olympic National Park Worth Visiting!

 If you plan to drive the Hwy 101 loop counter-clockwise, coming from the Kitsap Peninsula, Port Angeles is the last city, making it a fantastic home base or a timely pit stop before continuing on the loop.

-It offers plenty of fun things to do, accommodation options, a variety of restaurants and grocery stores, and a transit hub that includes buses, a ferry to Canada, and even a small airport.
+It offers fun things to do, lodging options, a variety of restaurants and grocery stores, and a transit hub that includes buses, a ferry to Canada, and even a small airport.

 PORT ANGELES GUIDE